Jimbly/dcjam2025/Jimb-TODO.md

       * 2000 each?
     * final hat is another 2K, requires a few grind trips back to Zone 2
 * full run-through with no repeated monster kills, and forgetting to heal: ended with all stuff and $50, 2 medkits, not enough to beat guard, perfect!
 * Need an extra ~2K for bribes now though!
-Increased drops by ~900
+Increased drops by the same

 Wrap-up
 * Title screen